Table of Contents

 This matters more than it sounds.
 Multiple Baremetrics prospects who came from ChartMogul specifically cited that ChartMogul support at lower tiers is "fairly unresponsive" — a point echoed in G2 and Product Hunt reviews.
 When you're setting up a new analytics tool and running into data reconciliation questions, response time is the difference between getting value quickly and abandoning the setup halfway through.

-Honest comparison is the point here, so let's be direct about where ChartMogul has a real advantage.
+Honest comparison is the point here, so let's be direct about where ChartMogul might be a better match for your needs.

 1. Native CRM — fully shipped and included on every plan